It's About Time (TV series)

-It's About Time is an American science fantasy comedy TV series that aired on CBS for one season of 26 episodes in 1966–1967.
-The series was created by Sherwood Schwartz, and used sets, props and incidental music from Schwartz's other television series in production at the time, Gilligan's Island.
+It's About Time is an American science fantasy comedy television series that aired on CBS for one season of 26 episodes from September 11, 1966 to April 2, 1967.
+The series was created by Sherwood Schwartz and used sets, props, and incidental music from Schwartz's other television series in production at the time, Gilligan's Island.

 Description

 Astronauts Mac McKenzie (Frank Aletter) and Hector Canfield (Jack Mullaney) travel faster than the speed of light, resulting in being sent back in time to prehistoric days where they have to adjust to living with a cave-dwelling family led by Shag/Shad (Imogene Coca) and Gronk (Joe E. Ross).
-Their children were 18 year-old Mlor (Mary Grace) and 14 year-old Breer (Pat Cardi).
-Tribe chief Boss (Cliff Norton) and his right-hand man Clon (Mike Mazurki) were always suspicious of the astronauts.
+Their children were 18-year-old Mlor (Mary Grace) and 14-year-old Breer (Pat Cardi).
+Tribe Chief Boss (Cliff Norton) and his right-hand man Clon (Mike Mazurki) were always suspicious of the astronauts.

 Ratings were impressive for the first few weeks on the air, but they soon plunged.
 Show creator Schwartz concluded that three factors were the cause of the decline in audience interest: